Oh! What It Seemed to Be: Frankie Carle version

 Carle's version was the most popular, staying on the chart for twenty weeks, and topping the chart for eleven of those.
 It was the 22nd most popular recording of the pre-rock era.
 It introduced Marjorie Hughes as vocalist.
 Carle was reluctant to acknowledge that his vocalist was his daughter, fearing that charges of nepotism would hurt her career if she were not proven to be an effective vocalist in her own right.
 However, the outstanding success of this song soon caused an announcement that Carle and Hughes were indeed closely related.

 Frank Sinatra versions

 Sinatra's first version of the song was with Axel Stordahl orchestration.
 Sinatra had told the arranger to not modify it from the version presented by the composers.
-Although initially more popular than Carle's own version, Sinatra's recording was ultimately only slightly less popular than Carle's, with a chart run of seventeen weeks, eight of those at the number one position.
+Although initially more popular than Carle's own version, Sinatra's recording was ultimately only slightly less popular than Carle's; starting in February 1946 it had a chart run of seventeen weeks, eight of those at the number one position.

 Sinatra re-recorded the song with Nelson Riddle orchestration for the 1963 album Sinatra's Sinatra.
 The version was less well received, as by this time Sinatra had long moved beyond any babe-in-the-woods persona.

 Earlier, Sinatra had performed a version for the Old Gold radio show.
 A rehearsal take for that show in which Sinatra clowns around by voicing it in the manner of Mickey Katz has found popularity with collectors.